humblehustler94/pokedex-app/README.md

 lets you close out of modal when hitting esc or close button.

 --------------------------------------------------------------

+# add bootstrap to pokedex app

+This site was used for this project [Getbootstrap] (https://getbootstrap.com/docs/4.3/getting-started/introduction/#quick-start).

 added Bootstrap to PokeDex App via CDN Link thanks to documentation for bootstrap. https://getbootstrap.com/docs/4.3/getting-started/introduction/#quick-start